 The custom-designed Facilitator Guide(s) describes the learning process the facilitator(s) will follow, i.e., the key concepts to cover, what visuals to show, and the instructions for facilitating and debriefing the various learning activities.
 All facilitator guides are designed using a modular format for easier delivery and updating.
 Modules are from 75 to 90 minutes long.

-The use of a presentation format, using PowerPoint slides, is included in the design and delivery of customized training programs.
+The use of a presentation format, using PowerPoint slides, is included in the design and delivery of customized learning programs.
 The intention is that PowerPoint presentations are used to explain and support other highly interactive learning strategies.

 Training Transfer Preparation – Pre-Training Assignment

 The pre-training assignment is designed to initiate the learning process, to encourage participants to reflect on their current knowledge and skills, and to come prepared and ready to gain new knowledge and skills during the training.

 The participant manual/workbook is designed and documented in a modular format based on the learning process.
 It typically includes an agenda for each module, a more detailed explanation of the key learning content, graphic organizers, instructions for exercises and assignments, and copies of selected presentation materials (i.e., PowerPoint).